In spite of its proximity to the financial district of New York, New Jersey still offers a more affordable cost of

 Go to NJHelps.com to pre-screen or to apply online.
 This is a quick and easy way to find out if you qualify.
 If eligible, you’ll receive your benefits through the “Families First” card.

 WorkFirst NJ, the state’s welfare program, is the cash assistance program for poor families with children under age 18.
 The program goal is to help them get off of welfare and become self-sufficient through job training, education and work activities.

 WorkFirst NJ limits assistance to a maximum of 5 years over a participant’s lifetime, with certain exceptions.
 The elderly, disabled persons, and children under age 18 are exempt from this limit.

-The state also has a program for single adults and couples without without dependent children who have little or no income, known as General Assistance (GA).
+The state also has another program for single adults and couples without without dependent children who have little or no income, known as General Assistance (GA).